sergelawson/p-tracker-th/README.md

 - User authentication and authorization using JWT
 - Create, Read, Update, and Delete (CRUD) operations for Deliveries and Packages
-- Real-time tracking of packages and driver postion update
+- Real-time tracking of packages and driver postion

 ## Technologies Used

+- React: Front-end library for building user interfaces
+- Express: Web framework for Node.js
 - MongoDB: NoSQL database for storing data
-- Express: Web framework for Node.js
-- React: Front-end library for building user interfaces
-- Node.js: JavaScript runtime for server-side development
 - JWT: JSON Web Token for securing APIs
-- Mongoose: ODM for MongoDB and Node.js
+- Websocket: Real-time, event-driven communication between clients and servers

 ## Installation